wp-plugins/gumroad/README.txt

 == Frequently Asked Questions ==

-Full shortcode documentation is in Settings > Gumroad after plugin is activated.

 Your theme must implement **wp_footer()** in the footer.php file, otherwise JavaScript will not load correctly.
 You can test if this is the issue by switching to a WordPress stock theme such as twenty-twelve temporarily.

 If the overlay doesn't get triggered on click (and your browser is redirected to a gumroad.com URL), please make sure that there is not extra code that is hijacking the click event (for example, a Google Analytics onclick event).